wp-plugins/xili-language/readme.txt

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-language/).

+= 0.9.8.1 = Counting only published posts and pages, add filter for widget's titles, in admin UI link to posts of one language, compatible with xili-tidy-tags plugin.
 = 0.9.8 = data model now include future sub-group and sorting of languages.
 = 0.9.7.6 = Add new hooks to define header metas or language attributes in html tag...
 = 0.9.7.5 = Add detection of browser language, fixes W3C errors, record undefined state of post,...